rawson-properties/laravel-task-management-test/README.md

 **Considerations**

    - Your API will be consumed by an SPA.
-It may make sense to secure the API with JWT/Oauth-like service?
-You are free to decide.
+It may make sense to secure the API with JWT/OAuth-like service?
+You are free to decide - as long as you can motivate your decision.
 Personally I like to use Sanctum or Passport for this.
    - Detatching the Thank You email from the account creating flow for performance and better user experience (Hint: Use a queued Job).
    - Cache the task list for 1 hour, and it should refresh after the cache expires (Bonus).